ggData/tweetharvest/README.md

 After a few hours, we will have accumulated an extensive collection of tweets in the Mongo database.
 They will be located inside a database called `tweets_db`, in a collection named `emotweets` (or whatever is our `projectname`).
 We can now analyze the data using any tools we prefer.

 As an aid to kick-starting your analysis, an [example IPython notebook](https://github.com/ggData/tweetharvest/blob/master/example.ipynb) (called appropriately `example.ipynb`) can be found in this repository and can also be [viewed here](http://nbviewer.ipython.org/github/ggData/tweetharvest/blob/master/example.ipynb).

+(**Note**: The data for the example notebook is not provided so you can read it but not run it immediately.
+If you desire to run it locally, you must first run the `emotweets` project using the provided tags file).